-Typical clients include working families trying to make ends meet, people experiencing a temporary job loss, individuals whose SNAP (food stamps) benefits are reduced, and seniors.
-A growing number of seniors are seeking help from the Pantry since most are on a fixed income and are impacted by such things as medication costs and higher fuel expenses.
+Typical neighbors include working families trying to make ends meet, people experiencing a temporary job loss, individuals whose SNAP (food stamps) benefits are reduced, and seniors.
+Seniors often seek help because most are on a fixed income and are impacted by higher medication and health care costs.

 There is no charge to clients for Pantry items or services.

 - The Mobile Pantry which delivers food monthly to select neighborhoods where people have difficulty getting to the Pantry